acentswap/docs2-wiki/products/pancakeswap-exchange/liquidity-guide.md

 ![](../../.gitbook/assets/Add\_Remove\_LP\_06.png)

 6\.
-Click the **Enable CAKE** button.
+Click the **Enable ADE** button.
 If you are adding liquidity against tokens other than BNB, you might need to click enable twice for each token in your pair.
 Your wallet will ask you to confirm the action.

 ![](../../.gitbook/assets/Add\_Remove\_LP\_07.png)